 - Discriminatory behaviour on the grounds of gender, sexual orientation, race, religion etc.

-If you are accused of harassment then you should seek representation from the best solicitors available as soon as possible.
+If you are accused of harassment, then you should seek representation from the best solicitors available as soon as possible.
 Harassment cases can be complex due to the nature of the offence, and determining if your behaviour falls into this category can be a lengthy process that is better dealt with sooner rather than later.
-An experienced and solicitor with working knowledge of harassment laws in the UK will help you through the process and represent you every step of the way.
+An experienced solicitor with a working knowledge of harassment laws in the UK will help you through the process and represent you every step of the way.

 Get in touch with us for help & advice.